Safari Running Slow on macOS Ventura? Here's the Fix

 Sarahi Johns

-Last updated: Mar 16, 2023
+Last updated: Dec 12, 2023

-This post gives you a detailed explanation of why is Safari so slow on macOS Ventura.
+This post gives you a detailed explanation of why is Safari so slow on macOS Sonoma.
 After explaining the reasons, we provide you with 9 effective solutions and 1 extra tip.
 Read on to learn more about it!

-After updating to macOS Ventura, Safari is running slowly.
-You can check the reasons for a slow Safari on your macOS Ventura by following the points below.
 Once you know the reasons, you will be clear about how to speed up your Safari.
 Keep them in mind and avoid them next time.
-And even if you can't avoid them, you are able to solve the problem quickly the next time you encounter it.
+And even if you can't avoid them, you can solve the problem quickly the next time you encounter it.

-Here are the 10 main causes of a slow Safari:
+Here are the main causes of a slow Safari:

-• Too Many Tabs
+• Too many tabs

-• Cache Accumulation
+• Cache accumulation

 • Outdated Safari

-• DNS Prefetching
+• DNS prefetching

-• Mac Drive
+• Mac drive issues

 • Virus

-• VPN or Other Security Software
+• VPN or Other Security Software issues.

-How to Fix Safari Running Slow
+How to Fix Slow Safari on Mac

-Now that you have figured out the reasons why Safari is running slow on macOS Ventura, let's start with the causes and solve them one by one.
+Now that you have figured out the reasons why Safari is running slow on macOS Sonoma, let's start with the causes and solve them one by one.
 You are getting closer to a high-speed new Safari!

 Below we have listed 9 ways to speed up your slow Safari.
 Pick one or try them all to bring your Safari back to life!